wahoti/BattleRoyalBot/README.md

 - - grapple: reduce your grapple level by one, defend against incoming grapples

 - /act-taunt: utility effects, double effectiveness when half health
-- - distract: apply weak to all opponents 50% chance
+- - distract: apply weak to all opponents
 - - rage: apply rage to self
-- - throw: 1 damage to all opponents 50% chance, can crit
+- - throw: 1 damage to all opponents, can crit

 MECHANICS